pkwill01/cpp-starter/README.md

 ./helloWorld
 ```
 ### Tests
+On make command tests will automatically all be run

 ## Adding Modules
 First create new folder in `src/[moduleName]` then add the `moduleName.h` and `moduleName.cpp` files.
 Then open the `CMakeLists.txt` file and add;